 - Spring Term: Starts in mid-January and ends in mid-June.

 Based on the preference students indicated in the Deusto housing form, they will either live with a local family, in a shared apartment with international students, or in a dorm.

 Students will receive an email at least one month before they arrive in Bilbao to provide the exact information of their housing arrangement.

 Students will be responsible for paying their host family or landlord in Bilbao.
 If students choose to live in an apartment, they will be responsible for purchasing and preparing their food.
 If students choose to live with a host family, their family will provide one, two, or three meals per day.
 If the student chooses to live in a residence hall, three meals a day will be provided.
-Please direct any housing inquiries the Universidad Deusto.
+Please direct any housing inquiries to the Universidad Deusto

 Both campuses have student organizations and offer extracurricular activities in which BC students can participate.
-Students participate in travel to Southern Spain together with the BC Madrid program.

 Deusto participants can take part in many local activities and excursions.
 Contact the International Relations Office at Deusto

 for more information.